 Many individuals volunteer their time and perform a variety of tasks that assist the Organization in running its programs.
-While these services are most important and noteworthy, the total value of these services does not meet the accounting requirements for recognition in the financial statements and no value has been recorded for the years ended June 30, 2023 and 2022.
+While these services are most important and noteworthy, the total value of these services does not meet the accounting requirements for recognition in the financial statements and no value has been recorded for the years ended June 30, 2024 and 2023.

-Some services for the years ended June 30, 2023 and 2022, amounting to \$260,000 and \$219,996, respectively, were paid directly by IAM and were recorded as in-kind service revenue and in-kind service expense.
-Contributed services are valued using the actual salary paid by IAM.
-In both years, the services were utilized for program, fundraising, and administrative and general purposes
+Some services for the years ended June 30, 2024 and 2023, amounting to \$405,669 and \$260,000, respectively, were paid directly by IAM and were recorded as in-kind service revenue and in-kind service expense.
+Contributed services are valued using the actual salary and benefits paid by IAM.
+In both years, the services were utilized for program, fundraising, and administrative and general purposes.